 - Go to the Master Track of you Set and right-click on the top bar of the TDA Master device.
 Select Manage Device File.
 A window will appear on the right side showing all Max devices in your Set.

 - TDAbleton Max devices are always prefixed with "TDA_".
-If any of these devices say "Current Project" in their location column, you should update them.
+If any of these devices say "Current Project" or "Missing" in their location column, you should update them.

 - To Update A TDA Max Device: drag the device with the corresponding name from the TouchDesigner User Folder in Live's browser (see image) onto the device on the right.
 This will replace it with the updated copy.